chevdor/confmgr/README.md

 Why *another* one? `confmgr` brings interesting features that are not available in libs.
 While focusing on ease of use, it brings features that no longer need to be part of your app such as:

-- type conversion (variables from ENV are always strings, `confmgr` converts them for your)
+- type conversion (variables from ENV are always strings, `confmgr` converts them for you)
-- mandatory values: if you miss a value, `confmgr` will tell you
+- mandatory values: if you miss a value, `confmgr`  will tell you before your app explodes...
 - default values: `confmrg` handles default values for you
 - regular expressions: `confmgr` allows you defining a regexp that will allow checking the validity of the loaded config
 - masked variables: handy for your secrets, read below